Works in Progress

-How Early Morning Classes Change Academic Trajectories: Evidence from a Natural Experiment - Submitted
+How Early Morning Classes Change Academic Trajectories: Evidence from a Natural Experiment - Revise and Resubmit at The Journal of Policy Analysis and Management

 Presented: AEFP 2023, MEA 2022, SEA 2022, Economics Graduate Students’ Conference 2022 (Washington University in St. Louis), Indiana Academy of the Social Sciences’ Annual Meeting 2022, Brigham Young University, Lafayette College, Purdue University